acplaza/acplaza/README.md

 8. Use [nxdumptool](https://github.com/DarkMatterCore/nxdumptool/releases) to dump your AC:NH ticket.
    You must have the eShop version to proceed.
 Game cards are not supported.
    Use nxdumptool to dump the base ticket (not the update ticket) for the game.
-9. Dump your save file using [JKSV](https://github.com/J-D-K/JKSV/releases) to back up your save file for the game.
+9. Dump your save file using [JKSV](https://github.com/J-D-K/JKSV/releases).
    Use [effective-guacamole](https://github.com/3096/effective-guacamole) to decrypt your save file.
    Your ACNH user ID and password are contained in the VillagerN/personal.dat file after decryption.
    Use the following python code to extract it: